atingupta2005/Azure-Devops-AZ-400/Module-13-Designing-and-Implementing-a-Dependency-Management-Strategy/README.md

 - Right click on project and click Pack

-## Connect Visual Studio to the Azure Artifacts
+## (Important to be done) Connect Visual Studio to the Azure Artifacts
 - Open Artifacts in Devops Project
 - Click **+ Create feed** - atinapplibrary.shared.ey.june21 and disable upstream sources
 - Click **Connect to feed**